OpenFluxGate/fluxgate/README.md

 ### The Solution

-**OpenFluxGate Core** was created to solve these problems by providing:
+**FluxGate Core** was created to solve these problems by providing:

 ✅ **Pure Java Rate Limiting Engine** - No framework dependencies ✅ **Storage Independence** - Works with in-memory, Redis, Hazelcast, or any backend